Italy - Factors to watch on July 4

 For a complete list of diary events in Italy please click on .

+Italy posted a state sector deficit of 8.2 billion euros in June, compared to a surplus of 8.654 euros in June, 2016, the Treasury said in a statement on Monday.

+It added the size was affected by the 4.8 billion-euro costs of winding up two failed regional banks in the Veneto region and the delay of tax receipts amounting to about 13 billion euros.

-Rome, welfare institute INPS presents annual report with President Tito Boeri (0900 GMT).
+Rome, welfare institute INPS presents its annual report with President Tito Boeri (0900 GMT).

-PWC presents report on "The Italian Npl Market: the Place to Be" in Milan (0900 GMT).
+PWC presents report on "The Italian NPL Market: the place to Be" in Milan (0900 GMT).

 Italy's Banca Carige approved a series of measures aimed at rebuilding its balance sheet on Monday, including a cash call of up to 500 million euros and a 1.2 billion euro sale of bad loans.